vaibz12/WORKOUT-BUDDY/README.md

 Workout Buddy

 Manage workouts using this app!

-This is an app built using the MERN stack, which uses a Nodejs backend and React frontend.
-You can add new workouts, delete workouts, etc.
+This is a MERN stack application that includes a Node.js backend and a React frontend.
+Users can add, delete, and manage workouts efficiently.

-I built this following this video tuturorial by Net Ninja
+This project was built following a tutorial by Net Ninja.

-To run
+🚀 Setup Instructions

+1️⃣ Install Dependencies

-Firstly you want to make sure that all the node modules are installed.
+Before running the project, ensure that all necessary Node modules are installed.

-Simply go to each folder and run npm install and it will install the right packages using package.json
+Run the following command in both the frontend and backend directories:

+npm install

+2️⃣ Backend Configuration

-In backend make a .env file with the following format:
+Create a .env file inside the backend folder with the following format:

 PORT=4000
-MONGOURI={your mongo URI goes here}
-The MONGOURI should be of the form mongodb+srv://{user-id}:{pwd}@{domain}
+MONGOURI=mongodb+srv://{user-id}:{password}@{domain}

+Replace {user-id}, {password}, and {domain} with your actual MongoDB Atlas connection details.

+🎯 Running the Application

-To run this, open two separate terminals with this repository
+Open two separate terminals and run the following commands:

-On one of them run the following:
+Start the Backend

 cd backend
 npm run dev

-On the other run the following:
+Start the Frontend

 cd frontend
 npm start

+🛠 Technologies Used

+MongoDB - NoSQL Database
+Express.js - Backend Framework
+React.js - Frontend Framework
+Node.js - Server-side Runtime

+📌 Features

+✅ Add new workouts
+✅ Delete workouts
+✅ Track workout progress